ChidiNweze/CNN-for-Classifying-Skin-Cancer-as-Benign-or-Malignant/README.md

 * matplotlib for peeking at the photos and visualizing cross entropy loss and accuracy (in graphs also uploaded as a .png to the repository)
 * Keras, especially it's preprocessing library which made everything a whole lot easier and quicker
 * Tensorflow

+TECHNIQUES USED

+Used dropout and horizontally flipped the images in the dataset to improve accuracy.

 FUTURE?